Canada Bahamas Netherlands France Nigeria Spain Uganda United Kingdom United States

 Colorado, United States

-In the 1970’s, our family watched a TV documentary about the growing teen pregnancy crisis.
-I turned to see the horror on Daddy’s face.
-As a preteen, I didn’t know what ‘getting pregnant’ meant.
-But, I knew how ferocious Daddy’s wrath could be.
-I silently vowed to never disappoint him by getting pregnant like those loose, disobedient girls.
+In the 1970's, our family watched a TV documentary about the growing teen pregnancy crisis.
+I turned to see the horror on Daddy's face.
+As a preteen, I didn't know what 'getting pregnant' meant, but I knew how ferocious Daddy's wrath could be.
+I silently vowed never to disappoint him by getting pregnant like those loose, disobedient girls.

-When I was 15, I got pregnant.
-I couldn’t tell my Dad nor face being ostracized by the church so I opted for what would be the first of three abortions.
+The church we attended was also adamant about girls not getting pregnant.
+As a pregnant 15-year-old, I couldn't tell my Dad or face being ostracized by the church, so I opted for what would be the first of three abortions.

-The abortion waiting room looked like a typical doctor’s waiting room.
+The waiting room looked like a typical doctor's waiting room.
 The hallway to the procedure room was painted white, I think.
 Were there pictures on the walls?
-I don’t remember.
+I don't remember.

 The anesthesia must have had an amnesia effect.
 I don't recall meeting the doctor or getting dressed afterward.
 I only remember being instructed to pin the oversized pad flaps to the front and back of my panties.

 The attendant helps me into the car.
-I don’t feel like a patient in the true sense of the word.
-I feel relieved about not having to face Dad or the church, but I don’t feel better having accessed their ‘services’.
+I don't feel like a patient in the true sense of the word.
+I feel relieved about not having to face Daddy or the church, but I don't feel better having accessed their 'services'.

 My past looms over me daily.
-I can’t speak to anyone about the abortion because everyone thinks so highly of me.
-I know I’m not a whore, but it would be futile to convince anyone of it now.
+I can't speak to anyone about the abortions because everyone thinks so highly of me.
+I know I'm not a whore, but it would be futile to convince anyone of it now.
+I learned later that I submitted myself to men sexually because I hadn't experienced love from my natural father.

-I learned later that I was willing to submit myself sexually to men because I missed the love of my natural father.
-Based on what I’d done to my babies and not wanting to repeat the abuse I experienced as a child, I made a pact with our Heavenly Father to not allow me to have babies if I ever got married - only I didn’t realize He hadn’t agreed to it.
+Based on what I'd done to my babies and not wanting to repeat the abuse I experienced as a child, I made a pact with our Heavenly Father not to allow me to have babies if I ever got married.
+I didn't realize He hadn't agreed to it.

 JOIN US